 What you essentially want from a tool, however, is one that can track the activity of customer interactions, monitor deals, manage resources, and store and organize contacts.

-How to create a CRM with Zenkit
+How to Create a CRM with Zenkit

 We get it, not everyone can afford to splurge on their CRM system.
-The good news for businesses who have to tighten their purse strings is that your favorite project management tool can be used to create a CRM system at absolutely no extra cost!
+The good news for businesses who have to tighten their purse strings is that your favourite project management tool can be used to create a CRM system at absolutely no extra cost!
 Here’s how:

 Step 1: Create a new collection and select the spreadsheet option.
 Label it ‘Deal Tracker’ and hit the create button.